edwinniscute/Edwiggle/README.md

-This is edwiggle, he wiggles waaaaaaay to much...
+This is Edwiggle, he wiggles waaaaaaay to much...
 LOL